-For UK Law schools, you must take the test in the UCAS year in which you are applying to university.
-You can only sit the test once in the cycle (September to June), and results cannot be carried over from one year to the next.
+For UK Law programmes, you must take the LNAT in the same year as your UCAS application.
+You can only sit the test once in one cycle (September to June).
+Additionally, the results cannot be carried over from one year to the next.

 LNAT Test Format

 - Comprehension (95 minutes, 42 Multiple Choice Questions)